jhkiehna/Burban/readme.md

 You'll also need to update the DB variables to match the database on the server.

-Laravel has built-in drivers for mysql, sqlite, and prostgresql databases.
+Laravel has built-in drivers for `mysql`, `sqlite`, and `pgsql` databases.
 The database driver can be easily changed with the `DB_CONECTION` env variable.

 ```
 DB_CONNECTION=mysql